This page answer various questions on how to use git for editing Worg.

 If your Worg repo is in

 ~/git/Worg and if your emails are sent through

 sendmail command, please add this to =~/git/Worg/.git/config=:

 [sendemail] to = bzg AT gnu DOT org

 DOT by the

 @ and =.=)

-git send-email command will send the patches directly to bzg
+git send-mail command with send the patches directly to bzg

 to review and annotate the last three commits in the current branch before sending them.